d2l-ai/d2l-vi/chapter_multilayer-perceptrons/weight-decay_vn.md

 Hiện tại, chúng ta có thể giả sử rằng ta đã có được lượng dữ liệu chất lượng cao nhiều nhất có thể và tập trung vào các kỹ thuật điều chuẩn.

 <!--
-Recall that in our example polynomial curve-fitting example (:numref:`sec_model_selection`) we could limit our model's capacity simply by tweaking the degree of the fitted polynomial.
+Recall that in our polynomial curve-fitting example (:numref:`sec_model_selection`) we could limit our model's capacity simply by tweaking the degree of the fitted polynomial.
 Indeed, limiting the number of features is a popular technique to avoid overfitting.
 However, simply tossing aside features can be too blunt a hammer for the job.
 Sticking with the polynomial curve-fitting example, consider what might happen with high-dimensional inputs.